invisispider/invisispider.github.io/README.md

 ## Current

 ##### I resigned from that position due to necessary relocation and lifestyle changes, as I was starting a family of backwoods spiritualists, and I have been freelancing on Upwork and for personal network contacts, in the time since.
 I am actively seeking remote work.
 Most of my work has been under NDAs, so unfortunately, the only things I am placing on my public github are personal projects that I was just doing for fun and learning that I actually more or less finished, or because I thought they were cute.

+##### Get in touch with me on Upwork or LinkedIn, or check out my goofy personal web site!